 The pandemic highlighted the perks of the hybrid work model.
 Yet, it was only a matter of time before this new way of working emerged as the core reason for an overall shift in workplace culture.
 People have been looking for better work-life balance for a while and have started to have a new relationship with work Being forced to work from home has shown that we can be as productive (and even more) than when operating from the office.
 Now that we have begun to embrace the ‘New Normal,’ many people wish to keep this option.

 However, as generational diversity in the workplace has never been so broad, your employees may have different expectations.
 Gen-Z loves the idea of working hybrid as they just entered the world of work and are still waiting to meet their colleagues in person for the first time.
 But Millennials appreciate the freedom of working remotely for various reasons, such as managing professional and parent life, for example.
 Do you want to foster employee happiness?
 If it’s not yet on your top priorities, you will probably change your mind after reading this article.

-👉 Start a free trial of the deskbird app and let your flexible workforce discover the benefits of workspace booking and employee hybrid scheduling!
+👉 Start a free trial of the deskbird app and let your flexible workforce discover the benefits of workspace booking and employee week planning!

 A concept based on more flexibility at work